TomLous/medium-scala-github-actions/README.md

 When merged with `main` a new SNAPSHOT release will be automatically deployed to DEV (eg. image & chart)

-To start a release use the manual github action to start releasing the current version on the HEAD of `main` This will create & deploy the image to STAGING & DEV with the new semantic release version `vX.Y.Z` and a PR back to main
+To start a release use the manual github action to start releasing the current version on the HEAD of `main` This will create & deploy the image to TEST & DEV with the new semantic release version `vX.Y.Z` and a PR back to main

 Merging the PR form `release` to `main` will trigger the push to PROD of this release version `vX.Y.Z`